 Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.

-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is
+If you get authorized inpatient care at an out-ofnetwork hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.

 Inpatient hospital care (continued)